Winter Planting Guide

 Timing planting is one of a landscaper’s trickier tasks.
 This will depend on where your customers live, what kinds of plants are desired, and the soil composition.

-While there is not a horticultural reason to plant early, one benefit to winter planting is that contractors can get ahead of peak labor demands by planting trees before the spring season.
+A big benefit to winter planting is that contractors can get ahead of peak labor demands by planting trees before the spring season.
 There are also a few horticultural reasons for planting in winter, too:

 Winter Planting Background

 Trees can be planted in winter if the ground is workable and not frozen.
-Container trees (grown in a plastic container) and ball and burlap trees (product that has been harvested and burlapped during the fall digging season) are ideal for this purpose.
+Container trees (grown in a plastic container) and ball and burlap trees (products that have been harvested and burlap-wrapped during the fall digging season) are ideal for this purpose.
 Planting trees in the winter is similar to nurseries or growing yards “mulching in” to protect against the harsh elements.

-Note that soil doesn’t freeze right as the temperature becomes 32˚F. Soil freezes once temperatures stay consistently below freezing all day, for multiple days in a row.
-Warmth is stored in the soil (especially deeper into the ground) long after there is freezing weather.
+Note that soil doesn’t freeze right as the temperature hits 32 degrees Fahrenheit.
+Soil freezes once temperatures stay consistently below freezing all day for multiple days in a row.
+Warmth is stored in the soil (especially deeper into the ground) long after freezing weather hits, similar to lakes and rivers.

-Nearly every species can be planted in late winter, assuming that species is appropriate for the USDA zone in which your customers live.
-Some examples include palms, maples, elms, and oaks according to their zones.
+Nearly every tree species can be planted in late winter, assuming that species is appropriate for the USDA zone in which your customers live.
+Some examples include palms, maples, elms and oaks according to their zones.

-- Newly planted trees still need to be watered in the winter, even when dormant.
-Water deeply at time of planting and then at least once a week for at least one month.
+- Newly planted trees still need to be watered in the winter even when dormant.
+Water deeply at the time of planting and then at least once a week for at least one month.

 - Add a layer of mulch to protect your newly planted tree.
 This should be at least two to three inches thick.

-- Temperatures below 20˚F can cause problems, especially for newly planted trees.
+- Temperatures below 20 degrees can cause problems, especially for newly planted trees.
 If your area is predicted to get unusually low temperatures, don’t panic.
-When temperatures are predicted to get well below 30˚F, deeply watering the tree and allowing water to freeze around the roots will maintain the temperature around the roots at 32˚F.
+When temperatures are predicted to get well below 30 degrees, deeply watering the tree and allowing water to freeze around the roots will maintain their temperature at 32 degrees.

 Be Aware of Potential Issues